khaoulachehbouni/fl-espd/README.md

 <h3>Training with Metric-DP</h3>
 The files clientLDP.py and utilsLDP.py contains our federated implementation with DP-FedAvg.
 The simulation parameters are the same as for the federated learning implementation.
-There is no privacy parameters are we create the noisy embeddings in a centralized way using the file ldp_noise.py.
+There are no privacy parameters as we create the noisy embeddings in a centralized setting using the file ldp_noise.py.
 The argument noisy embeddings allows us to load the appropriate file.

 <h2>Evaluation</h2>
 The files annotate_datapack_with_predictions_FL_sav.py, annotate_datapack_with_predictions_FL_torch.py, eval_util.py and message_based_evaluation.py were files present in Vogt et al.'s implementation (https://early-sexual-predator-detection.gitlab.io/) that we have adapted to suit our federated set-up.
 Use annotate_datapack_with_predictions_FL_sav.py with sav models and annotate_datapack_with_predictions_FL_torch.py with torch models.

+<h2>Additional Informations</h2>
+The file **AAAI_Appendix.pdf** presents the Additional Material of our work that is not included in the camera-ready version.
+You can also refer to the Arxiv version that already contains the Appendix: https://arxiv.org/abs/2501.12537

+Please cite our work as follows:

+> Chehbouni, K., de Cock, M., Caporossi, G., Taik, A., Rabbany, R., & Farnadi, G. (2025).
+Enhancing Privacy in the Early Detection of Sexual Predators Through Federated Learning and Differential Privacy.
+Proceedings of the AAAI Conference on Artificial Intelligence, 39(27), 27887-27895. https://doi.org/10.1609/aaai.v39i27.35005

+Or

+> @article{Chehbouni_de Cock_Caporossi_Taik_Rabbany_Farnadi_2025, title={Enhancing Privacy in the Early Detection of Sexual Predators Through Federated Learning and Differential Privacy}, volume={39}, url={https://ojs.aaai.org/index.php/AAAI/article/view/35005}, DOI={10.1609/aaai.v39i27.35005}, abstractNote={The increased screen time and isolation caused by the COVID-19 pandemic have led to a significant surge in cases of online grooming, which is the use of strategies by predators to lure children into sexual exploitation.
+Previous efforts to detect grooming in industry and academia have involved accessing and monitoring private conversations through centrally-trained models or sending private conversations to a global server.
+In this work, we implement a privacy-preserving pipeline for the early detection of sexual predators.
+We leverage federated learning and differential privacy in order to create safer online spaces for children while respecting their privacy.
+We investigate various privacy-preserving implementations and discuss their benefits and shortcomings.
+Our extensive evaluation using real-world data proves that privacy and utility can coexist with only a slight reduction in utility.}, number={27}, journal={Proceedings of the AAAI Conference on Artificial Intelligence}, author={Chehbouni, Khaoula and de Cock, Martine and Caporossi, Gilles and Taik, Afaf and Rabbany, Reihaneh and Farnadi, Golnoosh}, year={2025}, month={Apr.}, pages={27887-27895} }